hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 </p>

-All of the steps described above are conveniently performed by running the single `DESeq()` function on our DESeq2 object (`dds`) we created earlier.
+All of the steps described above are conveniently performed by running the single `DESeq()` function on the DESeq2 object (`dds`) we created earlier.

 ```r
 # Run DESeq2 differential expression analysis